avadheshgithub/Crime-Rate-Prediction/README.md

 - Click on the "Predict" button to generate the crime rate prediction.
 - The predicted crime rate will be displayed on the screen.

-## Contributing

-Contributions are welcome!
-If you want to contribute to this project, please follow these steps:

-- Fork the repository.
-- Create a new branch for your feature or bug fix.
-- Make the necessary changes and commit them.
-- Submit a pull request, clearly explaining the changes you made.

 Please ensure that your contributions adhere to the project's coding conventions and are accompanied by appropriate tests.